TritonDataCenter/rfd/rfd/0162/README.md

     * pausing jobs
     * resuming jobs
     * observing a summary of transient and permanent errors from a job, with example objects
-    * viewing the progress of a job (i.e., how many objects it will process, how many are in-progress, how many have finished, how many are queued for retry due to a transient error, and so on).
+    * viewing the progress of a job (i.e., how many are in-progress, how many have finished, how many are queued for retry due to a transient error, and so on).
 - data transfers would happen directly between storage zones
 - automatic tests for as much as possible
 - configurable throttles on usage of the metadata tier and storage tier